QTechTheory/VQD/TrappedIon/README.md

 # Trapped Ions

-There is currently one virtual ion traps, which is multi-node ion traps.
-This device is based on quantum device in the University of Oxford, which is instantiated with ``TrappedIonOxford[]``.
+There is currently one virtual ion trap, which is multi-node ion traps.
+This device is based on a quantum device in the University of Oxford, which is instantiated with ``TrappedIonOxford[]``.

 **Table of contents**
 1. [Characteristics](#characteristics)